Go Back

 2 tablespoons cold water, 1 tablespoon cornstarch

-• Pour the remaining 2 cups of marinade into a medium saucepan.
-Make sure this is the marinade that you set aside, not the discarded marinade from the bag of pork chops.
+• Pour the 2 cups of reserved marinade into a medium saucepan.
+This should be the clean marinade that was set aside before marinating the pork chops, not the marinade from the bag.

-• Bring the liquid to a simmer then slowly drizzle in a little bit of a cornstarch slurry.
-Whisk until the sauce begins to thicken.
-Add more slurry to thicken the sauce to the desired consistency.
+• Bring the reserved marinade to a simmer over medium heat.
+Slowly whisk in a little of the cornstarch slurry and continue cooking until the sauce begins to thicken.
+Add more slurry as needed until the sauce reaches your preferred consistency.

 Notes